tanmayghare/TSF-Task/README.md

-# wecair
+# WeCare
-This is the website where you can directly donate to the needies.
+This is a website where you can directly donate to the needies.

-This website contains the payment integration, for which I used PayUmoney.
+This website contains the payment integration, for which I used RazorPay.